-The jackets are lighter, the flowers are blooming and spring has sprung here in Boston.
-Whether you are here for your spring vacation, visiting friends and family for the weekend or looking to be a tourist in your own city – Boston is the place for you.
+The jackets are lighter, the flowers are blooming, and spring has sprung here in Boston.
+Whether you're here for spring vacation, visiting friends and family for the weekend, or looking to be a tourist in your own city – Boston is the place for you.
 We’ve gathered our top things to do in and around Boston during the spring, bringing you the ultimate spring bucket list.

 Celebrate with a Festival

 Growing bigger and bigger every year, the Boston Calling Music Festival, held at the Harvard Athletic Complex, has one of the best lineups in the country.
-Headliners such as Ed Sheeran, Tyler Childers and The Killers, returning acts like Lovejoy, and fan favorites such as Renee Rapp, Meghan Thee Stallion, Leon Bridges, Luke Hemmings, and Hozier prove there is a tune for every music fan.
+Headliners like Luke Combs, Fall Out Boy, and Dave Matthews Band, returning acts like Cage the Elephant and Vampire Weekend, and fan favorites such as and fan favorites such as Megan Moroney, Sheryl Crow, T-Pain, All Time Low, and James Bay prove there is a tune for every music fan.
 And don’t forget about all the amazing food options from local Boston establishments for attendees to enjoy as well.

 And finally – Boston Pride kicks off in early June, which includes not only the parade but a weekend and month-long celebration consisting of festivals, block parties, brunch-themed gatherings and so much more.